 Private instruction in voice and piano is available to music performance majors.
 (Instruction in other areas may be arranged for music performance majors after consultation with the Department Chair.
-Please contact Prof. Reed Hoyt at email@example.com.)
+Please contact Prof. Nancy Newman at firstname.lastname@example.org.)
 Music majors who are admitted to the performance concentration receive lessons at no extra cost and are awarded three credits for each course completed successfully.
 Auditions are held at the end of a student's first semester of lessons.
 Additional private piano instruction (for credit) is available to non-performance majors by permission of instructor.
 Other students may study privately on a fee basis but without credit.
 Please contact the Music Office for more information at (518) 442-4187.

 A Mus 180—Chamber Ensembles